What Is Intensity-Modulated Radiation Therapy (IMRT)?

 Intensity-modulated radiation therapy (IMRT) gives radiation therapists the ability to "sculpt" the edges of a tumor, minimizing the damage to adjacent healthy tissue.
+IMRT is an advanced form of radiation therapy used in both cancerous and non-cancerous tumor treatments.

 Tumors are irregularly shaped, but conventional radiation treatments deliver radiation in straight lines.
 This means that — while the whole tumor receives radiation — any healthy tissue close to the tumor may get radiation as well.